hdgarrood/value_object/README.md

 ## why?

 Mainly to reduce the amount of code I needed for ActiveRecord `composed_of` classes.
-ValueObjects are designed with `composed_of` in mind.
-For example, they will happily accept `nil` for their fields, unlike [Values](https://github.com/tcrayford/Values).
+ValueObjects are designed with `composed_of` in mind; they will:

+* happily accept `nil` for their fields, unlike [Values](https://github.com/tcrayford/Values).
-They will also allow multiple levels of subclassing -- if you want a value object which is like some other value object (ie, it has all of the other object's fields and methods) but will some additional field or method, you can simply subclass it.
+* allow multiple levels of subclassing -- if you want a value object which is like some other class of value object (ie, it has all of the other object's fields and methods) but will some additional field or method, you can simply subclass it.

 ## how to use